sambanova/integrations/mem0/README.md

 ## Overview

-[**Mem0**](https://docs.mem0.ai/introduction) is the memory engine that keeps conversations contextual so users never repeat themselves and your agents respond with continuity.
-Mem0 delivers adaptive memory engine, packaged for teams that need to run everything on their own infrastructure.
-You own the stack, the data, and the customizations.
+[**Mem0**](https://docs.mem0.ai/introduction) is a memory engine designed to maintain contextual conversations, ensuring users don't have to repeat themselves and that your agents provide consistent, continuous responses.
+It offers an adaptive memory solution tailored for teams who want to manage everything on their own infrastructure.
+You retain full control over the stack, data, and customizations.

 ## Setting up the Environment